-Once you have installed and tensioned the blades, you will need to make sure that they travel on the blade wheels properly.
+Once blades are installed and tensioned, they need to travel on the blade wheels properly.

 1. Spin the blade wheels by hand several times to allow the blade to locate itself on the wheels.

 WARNING!
 Use extreme caution when spinning the blade wheels by hand.
 Make sure hands are clear of blade and wheel spokes before spinning.
 Failure to do so may result in serious injury.